8 time management and organizational skills to master

 You can then revisit your task list at the end of the day to see which task or activity took longer to complete and identify any issues you might be facing at work.

-Additionally, you consider blocking off specific brackets of time on your schedule, so you are guaranteed to have time in your schedule without distraction or meetings.
+Additionally, consider blocking off specific time brackets on your schedule, so you are guaranteed to have uninterrupted time without distractions or meetings.

 3. Set short and long-term goals